Nu metal: Association with heavy metal

 In addition to criticizing nu metal, many heavy metal musicians have rejected nu metal as a legitimate subgenre of heavy metal, saying it is not "true heavy metal".
 Some nu metal musicians have tried to distance themselves from being heavy metal at all.
 For example, Korn's Jonathan Davis rejected the "heavy metal" label.
 When talking with Vice, Davis spoke about Korn being called a heavy metal band, saying, "I never thought of us to be metal to begin with.
 Yeah, we're heavy and downtuned, but metal, to me, is like Judas Priest and Iron Maiden.
 That's metal, man.
 I always thought of us as a funk band.
 That funky, groovy shit."
 Godsmack's vocalist Sully Erna also rejected the "heavy metal" label and said he views Godsmack as a hard rock band.
-Though he was originally more tolerant of the concept, Linkin Park's vocalist Chester Bennington, though eventually accepting of the nu metal label, had expressed some disagreement with his band being labeled a heavy metal or nu metal group because he felt the term limited the scope of the band's actual style, particularly on their later albums.
+Linkin Park's vocalist Chester Bennington, though eventually accepting of the nu metal label, had expressed some disagreement with his band being labeled a heavy metal or nu metal group because he felt the term limited the scope of the band's actual style, particularly on their later albums.
 He elaborated: